Maha-I-Hendawy/grammarBot/README.md

 # grammarBot
-This is a simple grammar bot using Python and Chatterbot

  ## Overview
 The grammarBot software is a simple bot that answers and explains grammar questions in different languages.

-## What the Document app does
+## What the grammarBot does

-- Linguistic Features
-- POS Tagging
+- Answer grammar-related questions
-- Morphology
+- Corrects user grammar
-- Lemmatization
+- Answer time-related questions
-- Dependency Parse
-- Named Entities
-- Entity Linking
-- Tokenization
+- Answer Math-related questions
-- Merging & Splitting
-- Sentence Segmentation
-- Mappings & Exceptions
-- Vectors & Similarity
-- Language Data